POSTS TAGGED: Samsung Galaxy Note 10.1

 If you own a Samsung device, you have undoubtedly heard of the EFS partition.
 If you haven’t, let me explain.
 EFS is a partition where quite a bit of important radio data is stored.
 Without this data, you won’t be able to use your phone correctly.
 It’s extremely important to keep a local copy of your EFS partition, and we’ve already presented a Windows utility and application to backup the EFS partition on Samsung devices.

-Posted July 6, 2013 By: Samantha
+Posted July 6, 2013 at 07:30 am by Samantha

 One subtle, yet simple modification to your device is a different battery indicator.
 Probably one of the most looked at icons on your device, a different battery indicator can bring out pleasant changes to the overall look of your device.
 And although finding the right indicator and manually changing it is quite a simple process, it’ll still be great if they were all in one place.

 Well, good news for users of Samsung devices, as you can now pick and choose all you like from a huge collection of hundreds of different battery indicator mods for your device.
 Compiled by XDA Senior Member NadMaj, the collection spans (almost) every different color, theme, and animation in the world of battery indicators&. . .
 READ ON »